OpenStickCommunity/Hardware/3D Prints/OSBMX v2/README.md

 There are now much more affordable and high quality options available commercially like the SiTong MX and LP buttons.

-Over the past few years the cost of MJF and SLS have increased signifigantly through JLCPCB.
+Over the past few years the cost of MJF and SLS have increased significantly through JLCPCB.

 As such, the OSBMX v2 is focused simply on 3D printing though home FDM printers.
 These have not been tested through services like JLCPCB in materials like MJF, SLS or resin.
 I may add some remixes that are more suitable to those materials in the future.